qelectrotech/qelectrotech-doc/source/users/drawing/lop.rst

 Design Local Control Panel (LOP)
 ================================

-QElectroTech is not only a tool for diagrams and shemas, QElectroTech allows also drawing 2D drawings.
+QElectroTech is not only a tool for diagrams and schemas, QElectroTech allows also drawing 2D drawings.
 Electrical boxes, buttons, switches, screens and any other type of components can be drawn at the `workspace`_.